Jimbly/dcjam2025/Jimb-TODO.md

   * same with shifting speeds
   * simple levelgen?
 LEVEL MECHANICS / NPCs TODO
+  * station
+    * if `soldierdrunk` - find a clue about dazzling gift location near shops
   * zone 0
     * set up old racer to die upon entering, then can loot